Nickieboy/BoL2/README.md

 # BoL2
 Scripts designed for Cloudrop.
-I will be developping scripts for the 2.0 section.
+I will be developping scripts for the League Of Legends section.